tijaz17skane/ADLM-Inherently-Interpretable-Segmentation/README.md

 ### Downloading data

-Please use the following links to download Cityscapes or PASCAL VOC 2012:
+Please use the following links to download Cityscapes -[or PASCAL VOC 2012]:
 - Cityscapes: https://www.cityscapes-dataset.com/downloads/ (gtFine_trainvaltest.zip and leftImgbit_trainvaltest.zip are needed)
-- Pascal VOC 2012: Folllow instruction here: https://github.com/kazuto1011/deeplab-pytorch/blob/master/data/datasets/voc12/README.md.
-Please download the augmentated variant ("SegmentationAug" and "SegmentationClassAug").

 ### Preprocessing data
 We convert images to .npy files for faster loading during training.
 To do this, run the following commands: